-- Choose a good field to ensure low risk and high yield; - 2.
-If available, use clean, pure, and healthy seed to start with. - Use good management practice (STEPs 3 to 6), put extra effort in weeding; - Remove all rice plants that clearly look different at around flowering (differing in height, plant color, flowering time, panicle type, grain shape).
+- 1. Choose a good field to ensure low risk and high yield; - 2.
+If available, use clean, pure, and healthy seed to start with. - Use good management practice (STEPs 3, 4, 5 and 6), put extra effort in weeding; - Around flowering, remove all rice plants that clearly look different (different height, plant color, flowering time, panicle type, grain shape).
 Also remove sick and insect damaged plants/panicles. - 5.
-Harvest at full maturity (80-85% of the grains are straw-colored). - Thresh, and dry quickly after harvest.
-Clean thoroughly (repeated winnowing). - Use a separate container for the seed, label it with the name of the variety and the year it was harvested, and store the seed in a cool, dry, and clean area.
+Harvest at full maturity (80-85% of the grains are straw-colored). - Thresh and dry best within 2 days after harvest.
+Clean thoroughly by winnowing.
+If a machine is used, clean the thresher before use. - Use a separate container for the seed, label it with the name of the variety, and store the seed in a cool, dry, and clean area.